stoneyang/HDR_Toolbox/Readme.txt

 Run the demos to understand how to use I/O function, visualize images, tone Map Images, etc.

 -Update Report:
+04/09/2013: -Added SIFT LDR images stack alignment based on the VL Feat Library (http://www.vlfeat.org/)
+             The library needs to be installed to use this code.
 02/09/2013: -Added a Hybrid TMO, BanterleTMO.m, based on ACM SAP 2012 Publications:
 	     Francesco Banterle, Alessandro Artusi, Elena Sikudova, Thomas Edward William Bashford-Rogers, Patrick Ledda, Marina Bloj, Alan Chalmers.
 ACM Symposium on Applied Perception (SAP) - August 2012